adam-p/adam-p.github.com/content/unpub/2023-06-03-parenting-tips.md

 A lot of the stuff I've written here can be _very_ taxing as a parent.
 It is utterly impossible to do all of it all the time.
 As you do it, it will get somewhat easier to do it more of the time -- as you carve your brain, and your child's.
 But, again, it is not ever going to be possible to do it all the time.
 And that's okay.

 We do our best.
 We fuck up.
-We are kind to ourselves and we don't beat ourselves up.
+We are kind to ourselves and we don't beat ourselves up too much.
 We let go and begin again.

 ❤️